adavisfoy/group_2_project/README.md

   - [Tableau Story](https://public.tableau.com/shared/4MXXXP5Q2?:display_count=n&:origin=viz_share_link)
   - Our tableau story features multiple types of visualizations.
-  - Interactivty is inlcuded in pages 3 and 4 where the viewer can select the year of tornado data to view on the map
+  - Interactivity is included in pages 3 and 4 where the viewer can select the year of tornado data to view on the map.